 Shannon’s past experiences with service include membership in Partners in Health, which works to fundraise and advocate for improvements in global health; a research assistantship with the Stanford Body and Mind lab, focused on how people’s mindsets affect their behavior and physiology; volunteering with Resource Area for Teachers (R.A.F.T.) to help provide teachers with low-cost, hands-on educational supplies; and volunteering as a cabin leader at a science camp for fifth and sixth graders.
 Her team also regularly participates in group service activities such as volunteering at a soup kitchen and helping to revitalize a local elementary school.

-Shannon, a sophomore on Stanford’s Beach Volleyball Team, aims to major in Human Biology and minor in Psychology.
+Shannon, a sophomore on Stanford’s Beach Volleyball Team, is pursuing a Human Biology major with a minor in Human Rights.
 With hopes of one day providing healthcare to underserved areas around the world, she wanted to improve her perspective-taking skills.
 In China, she learned about the local religion and culture, and gained some insight into life in Zhongdian.
 Attempting to learn more first hand, though, she was left frustrated by the language barrier.
 Unable to speak Mandarin or any Tibetan dialects, she could not communicate with the people in their native tongue.
 This experience allowed her to realize how integral communication was to service work.
-Now, Shannon plans to improve her foreign language repertoire in addition to her perspective-taking abilities to best prepare herself for a career in global health.
-Since ACE was such a formative period in Shannon’s life, she wants to encourage as many student athletes as possible to participant in ACE and hopes to take what she has learned over the summer to other service endeavors and leadership opportunities.
+Now, Shannon plans to improve her foreign language repertoire (now taking French) in addition to her perspective-taking abilities to best prepare herself for a career in global health.
+Since ACE was such a formative period in Shannon’s life, she wants to encourage as many student-athletes as possible to participant in ACE and hopes to take what she has learned over the summer to other service endeavors and leadership opportunities.

 Want to hear more about Shannon’s ACE experience?
 Contact Shannon.